IvanoBilenchi/ICTextView/README.md

 The other methods are pretty much self-explanatory.
 See the `#pragma mark - Misc` section for further info.

+#### iOS 7 Bugfixes

+Long story short, iOS 7 completely broke `UITextView`. `ICTextView` contains fixes for some very common issues:

+- **NSTextContainer bug:** `UITextView` initialized via `initWithFrame:` had an erratic behavior due to an uninitialized or wrong `NSTextContainer`
+- **Caret bug:** the caret didn't consider `contentInset` and often went out of the visible area
+- **characterRangeAtPoint: bug:** `characterRangeAtPoint:` always returned `nil`

+These fixes, combined with the custom methods to account for `contentInset`, should make working with `ICTextView` much more bearable than working with the standard `UITextView`.

+Bugfixes introduced by `ICTextView` will be removed (or isolated) as soon as they are fixed by Apple.

 #### License

 ICTextView is available under the MIT license.
 See the LICENSE file for more info.